 Vancouver is an appealing choice for many Hong Kong buyers and has seen housing prices fall in the previous year.
 It could also benefit from the new entrants.

 “Changes in Vancouver tax laws have pushed property prices lower since 2018, Knight Frank LLP said in a report, adding that investors will also benefit from currency-adjusted discounts of 17 per cent over the last year.
-Luxury homes were hit hardest by property tax changes causing the price of mansions to fall in the last few months leading to more incentives for buyers.
+Luxury homes were hit hardest by property tax changes causing the price of mansions to fall in the last few months leading to more buyers’ incentives.
 With the city being home to a large Asian population,”

-Toronto is also emerging as a popular choice for commercial and residential property investors due to the strength of its housing market.
-Many of the Hong Kongers looking to move are young and want a location where they can find jobs in the technology or financial services sector, making Toronto a perfect fit.
+Toronto is also emerging as a popular choice for commercial and residential property investors due to its housing market’s strength.
+Many Hong Kongers looking to move are young and want a location where they can find jobs in the technology or financial services sector, making Toronto a perfect fit.

-London too is seeing some interest from Hong Kongers looking for a new home.
+London is seeing some interest from Hong Kongers looking for a new home.

 “Thanks to uncertainties around Brexit, including a weak pound and lower prices, London offers the greatest residential price discounts relative to the other major markets reviewed by Knight Frank.
 Prime residential costs in London are 28 per cent lower for Hong Kong buyers than they were five years ago,” the FP article said.